cloudberrydb/cloudberrydb/src/backend/cdb/dispatcher/README.md

 ### Interface Routines:
 * Gang creation and tear down:
-	* `AllocateReaderGang`: create Gang of type `GANGTYPE_ENTRYDB_READER`, `GANGTYPE_SINGLETON_READER`, `GANGTYPE_PRIMARY_READER` by specification.
-Gang reuage logic is included.
-	* `AllocateWriterGang`: create Gang of type `GANGTYPE_PRIMARY_WRITER`
-	* `DisconnectAndDestroyGang`: tear down a Gang of any type, but make sure no reader Gang exist before calling this routine for writer Gang
+	* `AllocateGang`: allocate a gang with specified gang type on specified segments, the gang is made up of idle QEs got from CdbComponentDatabases, according QE type is requested for gang types (see cdbcomponent_allocateIdleQE):
+		* `GANGTYPE_ENTRYDB_READER`: SEGMENTTYPE_EXPLICT_ANY.
+		* `GANGTYPE_SINGLETON_READER`: SEGMENTTYPE_EXPLICT_ANY or SEGMENTTYPE_EXPLICT_READER for cursor.
+		* `GANGTYPE_PRIMARY_READER`: SEGMENTTYPE_EXPLICT_ANY or SEGMENTTYPE_EXPLICT_READER for cursor.
+		* `GANGTYPE_PRIMARY_WRITER`: SEGMENTTYPE_EXPLICT_WRITER.
-	* `RecycleGang`: put a gang to reusable gang list if gang can be cleanup correctly including discarding results, connection status check.
+	* `RecycleGang`: destroy or divide it into idle QEs pool, If gang can be cleanup correctly including discarding results, connection status check (see cdbcomponent_recycleIdleQE), otherwise, destroy it.
-	* `DisconnectAndDestroyAllGangs`: tear down all existing Gangs of this session
+	* `DisconnectAndDestroyAllGangs`: destroy all existing Gangs of this session
 * Gang status check:
 	* `GangOK`: check if a created Gang is healthy
-	* `GangsExist`: check if any Gang exists for this session
 * Dispatch:
 	* `CdbDispatchPlan`: send PlannedStmt to Gangs specified in `queryDesc` argument.
 Once finishes work on QD, call `CdbCheckDispatchResult` to wait results or `CdbDispatchHandleError` to cancel query on error
 	* `CdbDispatchUtilityStatement`: send parsed utility statement to the writer Gang, and block to get results or error